 Request a maritime lease inspection

-The holder of a maritime lease may be required to have Fire & Rescue NSW (FRNSW) inspect the installed fire safety measures as a condition of the lease agreement.
+The holder of a maritime lease may be required to have Fire and Rescue NSW (FRNSW) inspect the installed fire safety measures as a condition of the lease agreement.

 Note: The requirements of the Environmental Planning and Assessment Act 1979 in relation to the maintenance of fire safety measures may not be applicable.